vmthanh-bi/Union-by-rank-Path-compression/README.md

 ![][a]

-The objective of this program is to use the methods, union by rank and path compression, to create an algorythym that can effeciently connect components of such a graph.
+The objective of this program is to use the methods, union by rank and path compression, to create an algorithm that can efficiently connect components of such a graph.

 <!-- GETTING STARTED -->